Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: The Material Basis for AI

+The base-superstructure framework posits that the economic foundation of society, comprising the forces and relations of production, dictates the legal, political, and ideological superstructure~\cite{marx1844philosophic}.
+In this model, the base is the primary driver of social change, while the superstructure serves to legitimise and maintain the existing economic order. \looseness=-1

+Consider applying this to the era of colonial expansion (and discussing this topic in just a single paragraph).
+The colonial base was built on capital accumulation and forced labour, which necessitated a superstructure of racial hierarchies and administrative control to stabilise resource extraction.
+This arrangement institutionalised a global division of labour that funnelled wealth to Europe, providing the capital required to fuel the Industrial Revolution.
+Rather than overturning this system, industrial capitalism utilised existing legal and military frameworks to maintain colonies as captive markets and providers of cheap raw materials.
+The superstructure of international law and education served to maintain this European hegemony.
+This feedback loop between the economic base and its justifying institutions ensured that colonial powers remained the global status quo~\cite{harvey2017new}.
+This is a structural dynamic that continues to shape the distribution of power and resources, well into the ongoing frontier AI revolution. \looseness=-1

+{Although the base-superstructure framing was developed to explain the changing social relations during the Industrial Revolution, it is almost immediately applicable to how modern AI systems are developed in a globalised, market-capitalist context where the means of producing this technology is extremely concentrated~\citep{pasquinelli2023eye}.
+The ``Base" now comprises the material resources, data, and specialised knowledge currently monopolised by a few corporations.
+This concentration of power in the Global North relies on extractivist mining, data appropriation from the Global South, and the outsourcing of downstream harms (e.g., traumatic content moderation) to the Global South~\citep{wilson2026hyper}.
+The ``superstructure" comprising AI policy, legal frameworks, and research norms is steered to maintain these exploitative relations.}

-\subsubsection{Illustration of the Base-Superstructure Interplay in AI}
+\paragraph{Illustration of the Base-Superstructure Interplay in AI.}

-Consider a {\em hypothetical} scenario where an advanced AI hardware producer faces export restrictions due to political and economic tensions.
-These restrictions, justified under national security and technological leadership narratives, exemplify how the superstructure -- through policy, regulation, and strategic discourse -- can exert control over the material base, shaping the trajectory of AI development.
+Consider a {\em hypothetical} but realistic scenario where an advanced AI hardware producer faces export restrictions due to political and economic tensions~\cite{cheng2024price}.
+These restrictions, justified under national security and technological leadership narratives, exemplify how the superstructure---through policy, regulation, and strategic discourse---can exert control over the material base, which in turn shapes the trajectory of AI development.

 In response, the restricted entity must rapidly reconfigure its supply chains, invest in alternative semiconductor manufacturing, and develop domestic expertise to regain technological independence.
 However, this forced adaptation is constrained by existing dependencies controlled by the dominant actors forming the superstructure.
 The initial effect is technological deceleration, increased production costs, and fragmentation of global AI development efforts, reinforcing existing asymmetries rather than dismantling them.